 New York Business and Finance Law Summer Program

-The Center for Law, Economics and Finance organizes an annual New York City summer program on Business and Finance Law that takes place from late May through mid-July.
+Each summer, a Business and Finance Law workshop takes place in New York City from late May through mid-July.
 The workshops provide GW students interning in New York with exposure to the practical skills they will need to succeed in practicing corporate law.
 Learn more information about the summer workshop.

 Manuel Cohen Lecture